gbumps/react-native-scrollable-tabstring/README.md

     renderSection={(item) => yourCustomSectionItemRender}
     renderTabName={(item) => yourCustomSectionTabName}
     selectedTabStyle={{
-        ...your custom styles when a Tab is scrolled to or selected }}
+        ...your custom styles when a Tab is scrolled to or tapped }}
     unselectedTabStyle={{
         ...your custom styles when a Tab is normal